RJP43/LiliElbe_EngagedLearners/ProjectDocs/encodingGuidelines.md

 _Capture artificial page numbers (either of the Word Document transcriptions or implied when text continues on a new page) with the following encoding:_
 `<pb n="18"/>`

 _In articles, there are sometime columns.
-At the end of each column use the `<cb/>` self-closing element with the `@n` attribute and attribute-value matching the number of column break it is._
+At the end of each column use the `<cb/>` self-closing element with the `@n` attribute and attribute-value matching the number of column break it is.
+Column numbering should be based on the article as a whole rather than individual pages._
 `<cb n="#"/>`

 _note: When transcribing a text we have made the decision as a project to remove line break hyphenation.
 Therefore, if a word in the print rendition of a text is hyphenated because there was not enough room in the print rendition to fit the entire word on a single line simply remove the hyphenation. **When a word is split over a page break/beginning - `<pb/>` take the second part of the word (after the hyphenation) and paste it directly after the first part of the word (removing the hyphenation) and then proceed with the `<pb>` encoding.**_